How does our inner drive liberate in life: by a job or profession?

 As her mom said to her, when she reached 3, making everybody surprised around her, she walked.

-She remembered as her mom said, the only person that didn’t surprise at the time was her brother because he had trust over him that she would certainly walk one day.
+She remembered as her mom said, the only person that didn’t surprise at the time was her brother because he had trust that she would certainly walk one day.

 In today’s world, people might say she had cerebral palsy, no hope.